Pruning the Unsurprising: Efficient LLM Reasoning via First-Token Surprisal: Experiments

-All experiments are conducted on the DeepSeek-R1-Distill-Qwen-7B and DeepSeek-R1-Distill-Llama-8B~\cite{guo2025deepseek}, with DeepSeek-R1-Distill-Qwen-7B as the default backbone across all settings.
-We use the Python subset of the CodeForces-CoTs~\cite{openr1} dataset for training.
-The dataset consists of high-quality Chain-of-Thought (CoT) samples generated by DeepSeek-R1, making it particularly suitable as training data for competitive programming reasoning tasks.
+\paragraph{Models and Datasets.} All experiments are conducted on the DeepSeek-R1-Distill-Qwen-7B and DeepSeek-R1-Distill-Llama-8B~\cite{guo2025deepseek}, with DeepSeek-R1-Distill-Qwen-7B as the default backbone across all settings.
+For the code reasoning domains, we use the Python subset of the CodeForces-CoTs~\cite{openr1} dataset.
+For the math reasoning domain, we adopt the OpenR1-Math~\cite{openr1} dataset and randomly sample 10K instances to match the size of the code subset, ensuring a balanced comparison across domains.
+The datasets consist of high-quality Chain-of-Thought (CoT) samples generated by DeepSeek-R1, making it particularly suitable for training competitive reasoning tasks.
+Detailed implementation settings (hyperparameters, hardware, etc.) are provided in Appendix~\ref{sec:implementation_details}.

-\subsubsection{Benchmarks}
+\paragraph{Benchmarks.}